Veirs Mill Road Line

-The Veirs Mill Road Line, designated Route Q1, Q2, Q4, Q5, Q6, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station and Shady Grove station of the Red Line of the Washington Metro.
-The line operates every 16–30 minutes at all times at a combined frequency of 10 minutes during weekday peak-hours, 15 minutes during the weekday midday and weekends, and 30 minutes during the late nights.
-All trips roughly take 55–60 minutes.
-The line operates along the Veirs Mill Road corridor connecting passengers to various Metro stations and communities.
+The Veirs Mill Road Line, designated routes Q2, Q4, Q6, were daily bus routes operated by the Washington Metropolitan Area Transit Authority between Silver Spring and Shady Grove Metro stations of the Red Line of the Washington Metro.
+The line operated every 16–30 minutes at all times at a combined frequency of 10 minutes during weekday peak-hours, 15 minutes during the weekday midday and weekends, and 30 minutes during the late nights.
+All trips roughly took 55–60 minutes.
+The line operated along the Veirs Mill Road (MD 586) corridor connecting passengers to various Metro stations and communities.

 Background

-The Veirs Mill Road Line consists of routes Q1, Q2, Q4, Q5, and Q6.
-Routes Q1 and Q2 operate between Silver Spring station and Shady Grove station.
-Route Q4 operates between Silver Spring station and Rockville station.
-Routes Q5 and Q6 operate between Shady Grove station and Wheaton station.
-Routes Q1 and Q2 plus Q5 and Q6 operate under the same routing except routes Q2 and Q6 serve Montgomery College while routes Q1 and Q5 skip the college.
-The scheduling of the routes goes as the following: